 - Finally, the event topic for those at the Gratitude stage should reveal future partnership benefits.

 Your event topic should be relevant to your industry and tackle existing pain points.

 Step 4.
 Break down your topic into knowledge sessions.

 As a result, you decide the focus of your webinar will be discussing how marketers can break through the noise and grab people’s attention online.
-That’s a broad topic you can break into several smaller, more specific angles, which can then translate into knowledge sessions.
+That’s a broad topic you can break into several smaller, more specific sub-topics, which can then translate into knowledge sessions.
 For example, you could segment your event topic into sessions such as:

 - Specifics of the attention economy

 Your speakers can help you refine the sub-topics and angles for your webinar.